arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 ### Getting Started - Arduino Cloud

 <p style="text-align: justify;">
-The Arduino Starter Kit R4 is fully compatible with the Arduino Cloud, allowing you to log, visualize, and analyze sensor data, trigger events, and automate processes for educational and home IoT applications using the UNO R4 WiFi board.
+The Arduino Starter Kit R4 is fully compatible with the Arduino Cloud, allowing you to explore online development tools and AI-assisted project building using the UNO R4 WiFi board.
+The kit includes guided tutorials for getting started with the Arduino Cloud platform and leveraging the Arduino AI Assistant for project development.
 To learn how to integrate your projects with the Cloud, refer to the official documentation [6].
 </p>

 ### Sample Sketches